GitLeeRepo/PythonNotes/PythonNotes.md

 fromsplit = "item1, item2, item3".split(",")
 print(fromsplit)

-# join elements into a string separated by the specified delimeter
+# join elements into a string separated by the specified delimiter
 print(", ".join(food))
 print("\n".join(food[0:2]))  # print first 2 on their own line

 # using for loop method instead of join.
 This would be more
-# complicated if single line comma delimeted used because of
+# complicated if single line comma delimited used because of
-# trailing delimiter, but newline delimeted here not too bad
+# trailing delimiter, but newline delimited here not too bad
 for item in food[2:]: # print the remaining items using for
     print(item)
 ```